 Uganda hosts a diverse range of ethnic groups though dominated by Bantu-speaking group of people which have settled in the east, central and western region.
 The Buganda tribe of people is the largest ethnic group occupying the central region; they speak the Bantu language, famously known as Luganda.
 The north is home to the Nilotic ethnic group of people namely; Acholi and Lango people whilst Gishu are also Bantu-speaking group people situated on the Mt.Elgon.
 There are over 40 languages including Luganda, Swahili and English which are the most spoken.
 The country is dominated by 85.2% Christians populations, 12% are Muslims, you will encounter a few Hindus and Sikhs.

-Cuisines enjoyed in Uganda are greatly influenced by Arabs, English plus Asian flavors, most of the food staff contain starch in them with Sauces like meat, beans, peas, G.nuts, fish prepared in different styles.
-Starch foods include; mashed green matooke common food to Buganda, Pearl millet is mainly enjoyed by people in the north, Ugali flour is mixed with Water to prepare porridge for children on breakfast, other cuisines include sweet potatoes, Cassava, Yam, normally added to diet, rice and Irish potatoes is affordable to the wealthier Ugandans.
-Asian foods like soya beans and chapatti commonly enjoyed on breakfast.
+Cuisines enjoyed in Uganda are greatly influenced by Arab, English plus Asian flavors, most of the food staff contain starch in them with Sauces like meat, beans, peas, G.nuts, and fish prepared in different styles.
+Starch foods include; mashed green matooke common food to Buganda, Pearl millet is mainly enjoyed by people in the north, Ugali flour is mixed with water to prepare porridge for children on breakfast, other cuisines include sweet potatoes, Cassava, Yam, normally added to diet, rice and Irish potatoes is affordable to the wealthier Ugandans.
+Asian foods like soya beans and chapatti are commonly enjoyed on breakfast.
 Chicken, goat, mutton and beef are dishes eaten for proteins and on big days.

 Uganda has a wonderful climate and conducive weather favoring all tourists throughout the year, there is a tropical climate that is experienced yearly in two phases namely; the dry and wet season.
 The best time to visit Uganda is during the dry season when there is little or no rains expected to interact with your safari activities, the dry season is experienced in the months of December to full end of February and from June to August, during this season, the roads leading to a safari destination in the remote areas are dry and easy to navigate through compared to the wet season.